Engineering proposals: Free template + 11 proposal writing tips

 This introduction should show the essence of your company’s identity, values, and the journey that has led to its current standing in the industry.
 Highlighting notable achievements, experience in similar projects, and the overarching vision can create a compelling narrative that resonates with the potential client.

-A well-articulated company background serves as the foundation upon which the rest of the proposal is built, underlining why your firm is uniquely suited for the project.
+A well-articulated company background serves as the foundation for the rest of the proposal, underscoring why your firm is uniquely suited for the project.

 In an engineering proposal, it’s important to select the best employees for your RFP response.
 Make sure to illustrate the unique skill sets, qualifications, and experiences that each member brings to the table.
 You can use this section to delve into the specific talents that differentiate your team from competitors.